microbit-foundation/dev-docs/software/micropython.md

 MicroPython uses a combination of compilation and interpretation techniques to run your program.
 Here's how:

 When MicroPython sees a script it parses each line of the script.
 The end result is a set of in-memory tokens grouped in such a way that they represent how your program works.
-This is called the *parse tree*.
+This is called the *Abstract Syntax Tree (AST)*.

-The parse tree is compiled into a terse set of instructions called Python *bytecode*.
+The AST is compiled into a terse set of instructions called Python *bytecode*.
 Bytecode instructions are like CPU assembly language instructions, but they are targeted for a *virtual machine*, not for a real piece of computer hardware.

 The Python bytecode is given to the Python virtual machine to run and so your program is executed.